 Aerobie AeroPress $29.95

 Not the most durable

-In taste tests, this brew smooth, bitterness-free espresso shots.
-A number of people who use this as their exclusive coffee maker, even at home, yet it is portable enough to bring along while traveling or on camping trips.
-The AeroPress requires the most complicated process and involves a lot of little pieces, yet once you train yourself it is fairly easy.
-To its credit, the AeroPress is extremely easy to clean: just push the grounds and filter out the bottom and into your trash bag.
+In taste tests, this brews smooth, bitterness-free espresso shots.
+Many use this as their exclusive coffee maker, even at home, yet it is portable enough for traveling or campinp.
+Compared to pour over methods, it is a more complicated process and involves a lot of little pieces, yet once you train yourself it is fairly easy.
+To its credit, the AeroPress is extremely easy to clean: just push the grounds and filter out the bottom and into a trash bag.
 The AreoPress is portable but is made up of several small pieces, requiring a little more attention to detail when packing.
-It’s also a little delicate, and we eventually cracked the base.
+It’s also a little delicate, and the base can crack.

 Top Pick for Lightweight Travel

 Light and compact

 It weighs about as much as an AA battery, is compact and durable.
 It also gives consistent taste no matter how you pour.
 The other lightweight contender, the GSI Outdoors Ultralight Java Press requires a much more exact pour that is challenging with a JetBoil or camping pot.